 Most people working in an office have come across at least one of these at some point, and most will have cringed inside upon encountering them.
 It might be a British thing, but hearing the following word combination is not a pleasant experience: touch base.
-Indeed, 24 percent of respondents to a recent Glassdoor
+Indeed, 24 percent of respondents to the latest Glassdoor

 survey in the UK

 said that they were annoyed by this particular example of office jargon.
-Close behind was the classic 'blue sky thinking' with 21 percent.
+Quite far behind in second place was the classic 'no-brainer' with 14 percent.

-Further down on 9 percent, and getting a tad more niche is 'punch a puppy', meaning to do something bad for the greater good.
-Also with 9 percent is 'let's get our ducks in a row', a needlessly abstract way of saying you need to be prepared for something.
+Further down on 9 percent, and getting a tad more niche is 'lipstick on a pig', meaning to try to improve a bad idea or product with only superficial changes.
+On 8 percent is 'let's get our ducks in a row', a needlessly abstract way of saying you need to be prepared for something.